tbringloe/Bioinformatics-CrashCourse/README.md

 exit # leave interactive or global session

 diskusage_report # shows current storage and storage limits, both in terms of disk space and number of files.
 Projects are allocated a set amount of disk space.

+sshare -l -A <user_account>_cpu -u tbringlo # check account and user usage, including levelFS, which proxies queue priority; <1 and priority is low because the account has used more resources than allocated, >1 and priority is higher because the account has used less resources than allocated
 ```

+When working in an HPC environment, users must be mindful of the resources they are requesting and using.
+Large jobs take longer to process in the queue.
+The user is therefore incentivized to request only the required amount of resources to complete a task; estimating the appropriate amount of resources needed is gained with experience.
+When an account utilizes a lot of resources, users under that account receive less priority in the queue.
+Users are therefore also incentivized to be efficient with their resources, or risk long wait times to complete tasks.
+Use the above command sshare to monitor resource usage and queue priority.

+When considering usage, users must consider two factors, the number of tasks to run and the job wall time.
+For instance, a single tasks running on a single thread for 24 hours=24 hours of computation time.
+But 32 tasks on 32 threads (or one tasks divided among 32 threads) running for 24 hours=768 (32 x 24) computation hours.
+Regardless of whether your tasks uses the available threads requested, the user account is "charged" for the time resources are tied up for a given job.
+It is therefore critical to ensure the resources requested are being used efficiently.

 ## Lab 1 Assembling LEGO k-mers